scouten/ericscouten.travel/content/2015/11-06+europe/03-monaco/index.md

 {{ es_cdn_image(id = "es-2945-021", cdn_version = "v1", cdn_key = "img/v1/2015/11/es-2945-021", caption = "Monaco-Ville, Monaco") }}

-After Monaco, we had to high-tail it the rest of the way to our hotel in Marseilles.
+After Monaco, we had to high-tail it the rest of the way to our hotel in Marseille.
 We did stop briefly for coffee along the autoroute.
 McDonald's is a _little_ bit different in France:

 {{ es_cdn_image(id = "es-2945-022", cdn_version = "v1", cdn_key = "img/v1/2015/11/es-2945-022", caption = "Puget-sur-Argens, Var, France") }}